COMING CLEAN ON CLIMATE RISK

 Why Australia's companies must adopt the global TCFD climate reporting guidelines now

 Not a day passes by without some dire news or warning of the global hazards of climate change.
 So it's hardly surprising that the campaign to make companies face up to the crisis and come clean on climate-related risks to their bottom lines - and the world around them - is also hitting the headlines.
 From big-time fossil fuel polluters like ExxonMobil and Rio Tinto to insurers like QBE and Medibank - many household names are coming under increasing pressure.

 Some countries such as France have even enshrined climate risk disclosure into law to help improve transparency.
 Here in Australia, however, we have a systemic lack of climate risk transparency from our biggest and often most highly exposed companies.
 Leading regulators and lawyers like Noel Hutley SC are now warning corporate Australia that it risks legal action if it continues to ignore demands for better reporting of such risks.

-A first important step along this route is for companies to adopt recommendations put forward in 2017 by the Task Force on Climate-Related Financial Disclosures (TCFD), a G20 initiative.
+A crucial first step along this route is for companies to adopt recommendations put forward in 2017 by the Task Force on Climate-Related Financial Disclosures (TCFD), a G20 initiative.
 Below, we explain the background and details of the TCFD.

 What is the Task Force on Climate-Related Financial Disclosures (TCFD) and why does it matter?